What is employee retention rate?

 - Increase employee productivity

 - Address recruiting issues

-Calculating the number of employees who stay at a company provides HR and other department leaders with concrete data to navigate through rough waters towards better employee engagement.
+Calculating the number of employees who stay at a company provides HR and other department leaders with concrete, reliable data that can in turn help them navigate through rough waters and toward better employee engagement.

-What can HR leaders do to use employee retention rate beneficially?
+How can HR leaders use employee retention rates beneficially?

 Retention rate data is the key to unlocking strategic retention methods.
 HR leaders can apply the following practices to use employee retention rates effectively:

 - Choose specific areas of measurement.
-HR leaders should determine the specific time-span and job titles they plan to analyze.
-Additionally, calculating the retention for each department, as well as the company as a whole, enables HR leaders to discover certain weak areas in need of adjustment.
+HR leaders should determine the specific time span and jobs they plan to analyze.
+Additionally, calculating the retention rate for each department, as well as for the company as a whole, enables HR leaders to discover certain weak areas in need of adjustment.

 - Interpret the data.
-The results can provide valuable insight for HR leaders.
-Analyzing retention and turnover rate calculations can shed light on important trends, inefficient practices, strategies that need adjustment, or successful methods that they can further develop.
+Retention data can provide valuable insight for HR leaders.
+Analyzing retention and turnover rate figures can shed light on important trends, inefficient practices, strategies that need adjustment, or successful methods that they can further develop.

 - Implement the changes.
 HR leaders can collaborate with supervisors to craft and implement an improvement plan that addresses the root causes of low retention rates.
-Perhaps, for instance, the plan will revamp company onboarding methods, the interview process, or improve upon a sparse employee development program.
+Perhaps, for instance, the plan will revamp company onboarding methods or the interview process, or improve upon a sparse employee development program.